Hemanth9336/100-Days-DevOps/day-37-copy-file-to-docker-container/README.md

 ## 🧠 Problem Statement

-The Nautilus DevOps team has a confidential encrypted file on:
+The Nautilus DevOps team has a confidential encrypted file on

 ```bash
 /tmp/nautilus.txt.gpg